techmo-pl/vamp-wavelet-fft/README.md

 pip install techmo-wavelet

 from techmo.feature_extraction import calculate_wavelet_fft
+# install numpy first in case is not installed in your environment
 import numpy as np

-# signal must be 1d array read from wav file, e.x by using Soundfile .
+# signal must be 1d array read from wav file, e.x by using Soundfile.
 Here we generate random signal
 signal = np.random.uniform(-1.0, 1.0, 16000)

 features = calculate_wavelet_fft(signal)